Find cheap fuel near you. Know when to fill up.

 The price cycle and the next jump

-In major cities, petrol prices follow a weekly price cycle — prices spike sharply, then drift down for several days.
-FuelRadar learns each city's cycle and forecasts where it sits now, so you fill up near the bottom instead of guessing.
+In major cities, petrol prices follow a weekly price cycle.
+Prices spike sharply, then drift down for several days.
+FuelRadar tracks each city's cycle and estimates where it sits now, so you can fill up with better context instead of guessing.

 Every litre at the bowser starts with a wholesale terminal gate price set by the major refiners and importers, plus excise and GST.
-The gap between that wholesale figure and the price you actually pay is the retail margin — and the Fair Price Watch above shows whether retailers are passing the wholesale move through or padding their cut.
-When margins blow out beyond ~25c/L it is almost always worth driving a bit further, switching brand, or waiting out the cycle.
+The gap between that wholesale figure and the price you actually pay is the retail margin.
+The Fair Price Watch above shows whether retail prices are moving with wholesale costs.
+A wider margin is a cue to compare nearby stations and check the price cycle before you fill.